Donald who? Lower-profile Trump still has grip on GOP.

 But there’s a larger dynamic at play: Mr. Trump still owns the Republican grassroots, and the grassroots own the party.
 Three months after the siege of the Capitol, in which five people died including a police officer, half of Republicans believe it was largely a nonviolent protest or fomented by left-wing activists, a Reuters/Ipsos poll finds.
 And 6 in 10 Republicans endorse Mr. Trump’s false claim that the 2020 election was stolen.

-“Usually the far-right will say, the nominee doesn’t represent me,” says a Florida Republican strategist with ties to Mr. Trump’s orbit, speaking on background.
-“Now it’s the RINOs who say, Trump doesn’t represent me,” he says, referring to “Republicans in Name Only” – Mr. Trump’s proxy term for the GOP establishment.
+“Usually, the far right will say, the nominee doesn’t represent me,” says a Florida Republican strategist with ties to Mr. Trump’s orbit, speaking on background.
+“Now it’s the RINOs who say, Trump doesn’t represent me,” he says, referring to “Republicans In Name Only” – Mr. Trump’s proxy term for the GOP establishment.

 If Mr. Trump does run for president again, he will be the odds-on favorite for the GOP nomination, given his fundraising skill and showmanship.
 But it’s far from certain that he’ll run again.
 He may find that, at this stage in his life, he’d rather play kingmaker than take on the heavy lift of another campaign – not to mention another term in the White House.
 There’s also the not-insignificant fact of his legal troubles in New York over his tax returns.

 Thus, all the attention to Mr. Trump’s political endorsements – and to the comings and goings at Mar-a-Lago.
-When he reportedly turned down a request for a sit-down with Nikki Haley, his former United Nations ambassador, it was widely seen as punishment for her blasting him over the Capitol insurrection.
+When he reportedly turned down a request for a sit-down with Nikki Haley, his former UN ambassador, it was widely seen as punishment for her blasting him over the Capitol insurrection.
 This week, in an apparent effort to make amends, Ms. Haley said she wouldn’t run for president in 2024 if Mr. Trump gets in.

 For now, though, the name of the game is 2022.
 Historically, the party out of power in the White House usually gains seats in Congress, and given the tight margins, the GOP has an excellent shot at retaking one if not both houses.
 Redistricting alone could hand the Republicans the net gain of five seats they need to retake the House.

 In the 50-50 Senate, the GOP faces a tougher playing field, but there are some wild cards.
 One possibility is that New Hampshire’s popular Republican governor, Chris Sununu, runs against incumbent Democratic Sen. Maggie Hassan.
-If he does, that’s a likely toss-up and potential GOP pickup.
-In that case, it would be key for Mr. Trump to lie low.
+If he does, that’s a likely tossup and potential GOP pickup.
+In that case, it would be key for Mr. Trump to lay low.
 New Hampshire is a blue state in presidential politics.

 But nationally, a strong GOP midterm performance, with Mr. Trump playing a smart strategic game in fundraising and endorsements, could be all he needs to get revved up for another shot at the Oval Office.